 Now open Skype and go to the Audio settings in the Speakers field and select Hifi Cable Input.
 There you go!
 Simply open your favorite broadcasting software and configure in the input devices: Hifi Cable Output.

 Sometimes you may want to broadcast live in the heat of the moment without having all your equipment on hand.
-No problem, because you can also broadcast live via your smartphone.
-For that you will only need is… your smartphone and an application specially designed to broadcast live.
+Well, that’s not a problem because you can also easily broadcast live via your Android smartphone.
+For that, all you need is your Android smartphone and MediaCast, an application specially designed to broadcast live.

 Broadcasting live and much more…